gravitational/teleport/rfd/0095-application-access-okta-integration.md

 HTTP apps that use the `appLinks` from Okta as their URI.
 If there is more than one `appLink` associated with an Okta application, it will be split into multiple applications for each `appLink` with the unique name of each `appLink` used to disambiguate them.
 The `teleport.dev/origin` field in the application metadata will be set to `okta`.

-Applications in Okta can be assigned to groups, and the groups that the application is assigned to will be used to create labels for the application.

-One complicating factor for us is that Okta allows per-application user assignment as well.
-As a result, we'll need to create a role for each application with a list of users assigned to it and allow it to access the application which will have a label based off of the application's unique ID within Okta.
-The label and role will look like `okta/app/123456789`.
-Unfortunately, Okta allows duplicate application names, so we'll have to use the actual unique identifier here.
-The role will have the same role template that are used by groups, but with the application specific label targeted.

-Using the same prefixes listed in the previous section for groups, if an application `Slack` is assigned to `Developers` and `Sales`, the resulting application object would look like:
+Additionally, a field called `okta_application_id` will be present in the metadata that will allow for mapping the application to an internal `OktaApplication` object that will be created as part of the synchronization process.
+The applications will look like the following:

 ```yaml
 kind: app